Nath5/frogoracletradingdocs/docs/examples.md

 ![image](_media/ex_5.png ':size=100%')

 > **SPY - 2023/01/19:** This setup shows one of the best ways to leverage these levels.
-Look at how SPY is range bounce between (1) and (2).
+Look at how SPY is range bound between (1) and (2).
 You could scalp these levels while waiting for a break in one direction or another.
-In this case SPY broke up while you could trade the break of resistance another options is to wait for the retest.
+In this case SPY broke up, and while you could trade the break of resistance, another option is to wait for the retest.
 At (3) we see a perfect back-test and then SPY continued up to the PMH (4) .

 ![image](_media/ex_6.png ':size=100%')